 Write an essay (3 pages, double-spaced, Times New Roman 12) in which you align yourself more with Shirky's contention that the Internet invites participation and production or Turkle's position that the current communications culture has decreased the time available for people to sit and think uninterrupted.
 Use one additional resource outside your anthology.

-Week 6 November 18-22 (Essay 5 posted in Moodle by 12:55 midnight November 24)
+Week 6 September- 29 October 5 (Essay 5--Will and Greif-- posted in Moodle by 12:55 midnight on or before November 20)

 Paired Readings: Watching Ourselves